-1 Unfunded Commitment amounts are an approximation due to the inclusion of recallable distributions.
-Pathway's FX adjustment will increase the unfunded commitment, but was not available at the time of this report.
+2 Unfunded Commitment amounts are an approximation due to the inclusion of recallable distributions.

-2 The Net IRR calculations were performed by Meketa Investment Group.
-Total Program, Partnership, and Vintage Year IRRs are net of fees, expenses, and carried interest for each partnership but gross of Meketa Investment Group fees.
+3 The Net IRR calculations were performed by Meketa Investment Group.
+Total Program, Partnership, and Vintage Year IRRs are net of fees, expenses, and carried interest for each partnership.

-3 The Inv.
+4 The Inv.
 Multiple calculations were performed by Meketa Investment Group.
 Total Program, Partnership, and Vintage Year Inv.
-Multiples are net of partnership fees but gross of Meketa Investment Group fees.
+Multiples are net of partnership fees.